Free randomness can be amplified

 The idea of the present work is to exploit a particular set of non-local correlations found in quantum theory that can be quantified using the chained Bell inequalities~\cite{pearle,BC}.
 If we have perfect free randomness to choose measurements, then the violation of a Bell inequality indicates that the measurement outcomes cannot be completely pre-determined~\cite{Bell}.
 Bell's arguments have recently been extended to show that, again under the assumption that we have perfect free randomness, there is no way to improve on the predictions quantum theory makes about measurement outcomes~\cite{CR_ext}.
 Here, we show that quantum correlations can be so strong that, even if we cannot choose the measurements perfectly freely, the outputs are nevertheless perfectly free.

-To generate these correlations, we consider an experimental setup where local measurements are performed on a pair of maximally entangled qubits (see Figure~\ref{fig:setup}).
-We first make the (temporary) assumption that quantum theory is correct, in the sense that the joint distribution of measurement outcomes is the one predicted by quantum theory for this setup.
-Crucially, however we do not require completeness of quantum theory, i.e., that quantum theory is maximally informative about the measurement outcomes (for further discussion on the distinction between correctness and completeness, see Appendix~\ref{app1}).
-Instead, we consider arbitrary additional parameters, modelled as a set of SVs, $W$, which may be provided by a higher theory.
-(Note that $W$ can include measurement choices and outcomes of other systems that may not be classical.)
-Our first main result is the following theorem.
+To generate these correlations, we consider an experimental setup where local measurements are performed on a pair of maximally entangled qubits (see Fig.~\ref{fig:setup}).
+We first make the (temporary) assumption that the joint distribution of measurement outcomes conditioned on the choices, $P_{XY|AB}$, is the one predicted by quantum theory for this setup.
+Crucially, however we do not require completeness of quantum theory, i.e., that quantum theory is maximally informative about the measurement outcomes.
+Instead, we consider arbitrary additional parameters, $W$, that may be provided by a higher theory.
+Within this setup, our assumptions can be stated as follows. \\ {\bf NS:} $P_{XY|AB\,W=w}$ is no-signalling for all $w$ (i.e., $P_{X|AB\,W=w} = P_{X|A\,W=w}$ and $P_{Y|AB\,W=w} = P_{Y|B\,W=w}$). \\ {\bf QT:} $P_{XY|AB}$ is that predicted by quantum theory.